autocorr/faust_line_imaging/docs/source/quickstart.rst

 User Guide
 ==========
 Welcome to the pipeline User Guide!
-This guide details how to (1) run the pipeline interactively for combinations of targets and spectral windows (SPWs), run batch scripts for parallel processing, and how to trouble-shoot the pipeline products and results.
+This guide details how to (1) run the pipeline interactively for combinations of targets and spectral windows, (2) how to trouble-shoot the pipeline products and results, and (3) run batch scripts for parallel processing.
 A table of contents tree may be found in the left side-bar.

 Note on system resources
 ------------------------
-While spectral windows are processed in discrete frequency intervals or "chunks", imaging the full bandwidth cubes can require a large volume of disk space in order to store all intermediate products.
+Imaging the full bandwidth cubes can require a large volume of disk space to store all of the intermediate image products.
 For example, the products can be greater than 100GB for a single SPW and several TB for a full Setup.
 After producing the final cubes, the intermediate products may be removed.
 Please ensure that the host system has sufficient resources to run the pipeline.
-If the host system has limited storage, we recommend imaging one SPW at a time and removing the intermediate products after it has finished.
+If the host system has limited storage, we recommend imaging one spectral window (SPW) at a time and removing the intermediate products after it has finished.

 Importing the pipeline
 ----------------------
+If you have not already done so, please see the :doc:`Installation
+<environment>` page for instructions on how to download and load the script in
-After ensuring that the paths are configured correctly (i.e., ``DATA_DIR`` points to the directory containing the measurement sets and CASA is started from the directory set in ``PROD_DIR``).
-Start CASA interactively from a shell prompt and execute the pipeline script using ``execfile`` (see the :doc:`Installation
-<environment>` page).
-For an example ``PROD_DIR="/mnt/scratch/faust"`` and
-the pipeline script located in ``/mnt/scratch/faust/faust_line_imaging/faust_imaging.py`` then an interactive session can be started by running:
+CASA.
+Please ensure that the paths are configured correctly: that ``DATA_DIR`` points to the directory containing the measurement sets and that CASA is started from the directory set in ``PROD_DIR``).
+Next, start CASA interactively from a shell prompt and execute the pipeline script using ``execfile`` (see the :doc:`Installation <environment>` page).
+For an example products directory ``PROD_DIR="/mnt/scratch/faust"`` and a pipeline script located at ``/mnt/scratch/faust/faust_line_imaging/faust_imaging.py``, start an interactive session can be started by running:

 .. code-block:: bash